-Segment 1 improvements are expected to alleviate congestion and reduce delay by improving the connection from Lakeview Avenue to southbound SR-55.
+Segment 1: This project will alleviate congestion and reduce delay by improving the connection from Lakeview Avenue to southbound SR-55.

-Segment 2 improvements will increase freeway capacity in the eastbound direction and reduce traffic congestion.
+Segment 2: This project will increase freeway capacity in the eastbound direction and reduce traffic congestion.

-Segment 3 improvements will enhance westbound operations and increase freeway capacity.
+Segment 3: This project will enhance westbound operations and increase freeway capacity.

-The Board has approved funding that supports this project including:
+The Board has approved funding including: